4A47/liveodds/README.md

 <br>

-The Race.odds(horse=None, *, bookie=None) method returns a dictionary where the key is the name of the horse, and the value is a dictionary of bookies odds.
+The Race.odds() method returns a dictionary where the key is the name of the horse, and the value is a dictionary of bookies odds.
 You can optionally pass a specific horse, and a keyword bookie to filter the return.
 If only the bookie is given it returns odds for all horses with the given bookie.

 In the following example we get a random race and horse in the UK, and watch its odds with a random bookie.
 The is just to show how to target specific horses and bookies if required.